tomoqt/Raman-SSL/README.md

 # Raman- Supervised and SSL
-#this repo contains the code used for my analysis of Raman spectroscopy signals via Deep Learning techniques, i implemented 1-D CNNs, 1-D Transformers, 2d-CNN on
+This repository contains the code used for my analysis of Raman spectroscopy signals via Deep Learning techniques, i implemented 1-D CNNs, 1-D Transformers, 2d-CNN on
 #CWT transformed data and Hybrid variations of CNNs (for feature extractions) and Transformers for supervised classification.
 Moreover, i implemented such architectures for Self-Supervised
 representation learning, specifically utilising Siamese Networks for Zero-shot classification of several different spectra datasets.
 The code is structured as follows: